 Press this button in the Main menu to start detection of specific sounds.
-Only detection of calls from pygmy blue whales is implemented in the Toolbox so far.
-Other sounds of both biological and manmade origin will be added as detection algorithms for those sounds are developed and tested.
+Detection of calls from pygmy blue whales of the Eastern Indian Ocean population, fin whales and "spot call" whales is currently implemented in the Toolbox.
+Other sounds of both biological and man-made origin will be added in CHORUS as soon as detection algorithms for those sounds are developed and tested.
 Detection is carried out over the time period specified by the first and last days selected in the Main menu.
 It is NOT NECESSARY to display the spectrogram for the specified period, so the time period specified for detection can be as long as needed.